U.N.'s nuclear report on Iran may not be all bad news for West

 World powers want Iran to halt the 20 percent enrichment, close down Fordow and ship out its stockpile of the material.

-Iran has signaled it may be ready to suspend the higher-grade enrichment but says sanctions imposed on the major oil producer must be lifted in return, a demand the West rejects.
+Iran has signalled it may be ready to suspend the higher-grade enrichment but says sanctions imposed on the major oil producer must be lifted in return, a demand the West rejects.